nulib/alma-analytic-tools/README.md

 Each file contains detailed python docstrings and comments.
 In addition, this wiki also contains the following documents:

 [Understanding Analytic GET Requests](https://bitbucket.org/uwlib/uwlib-alma-analytic-tools/wiki/Understanding_Analytic_GET_Requests)
 : This page details various issues and challenges in using the API to query analytic data.
 Error states and limitations are discussed.
-Most importantly, this page describes how to download all data from an analytic even if it breaks the hard set 65001 limit.
+Most importantly, this page describes how to download all data from an analytic even if it breaks the hardset 65001 limit.

-[Request Object File Format](https://bitbucket.org/uwlib/uwlib-alma-analytic-tools/wiki/Request_Object_File_Format) : An in-depth discussion of how the input files for creating a ##RequestObject##.
+[Request Object File Format](https://bitbucket.org/uwlib/uwlib-alma-analytic-tools/wiki/Request_Object_File_Format) : An in-depth discussion of how to write the input files for creating a ##RequestObject##.

 [Current Issues and Future Work](https://bitbucket.org/uwlib/uwlib-alma-analytic-tools/wiki/Current_Issues_and_Future_Work) : A description of the current status of the code and its potential next directions.